This page may contain affiliate links. Read my full disclosure here.

 What am I grateful for?

-My sweet baby boy, Ransom Kyle, and his playful spirit.
-And for the ability to work from home, and to capture these sweet moments with him.
+My sweet boy, Ransom, and his playful spirit.
+And for the ability to work from home, and to enjoy sweet moments with him.

 What are you grateful for?

 Do you already keep a gratitude journal?
 Have you seen the positive effects yet?
 Let me know about your experience in the comments below!